ofallonlabs/saeedmirshekari/_src/blog/why-is-everyone-so-unhappy-at-work-right-now.md

 ---
 layout: blog_base.njk
-title: Happiness in Data Science
+title: Why Are Data Scientists So Unhappy at Work Right Now?
 description: Exploring the roots of workplace unhappiness, this blog analyzes the impact of evolving work dynamics, burnout culture, lack of purpose, toxic environments, and technology overload.
 It provides strategies for employers to